Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 And two, by dragging the deck over to the desired Master deck.
 Here’s an illustration.

-Don’t get me wrong, though — I don’t use the “subdeck” method very often, unless my subdivision is a really broad subject.
+I don’t recommend using the “subdeck” method very often, unless what you’re learning falls under a really broad subject.

 Also, I don’t recommend you create a lot of subdecks—you’re better off using Tags instead for “Custom Study” purposes (more on this later).